An AI generated, agnostic prompt language for describing software logic to AI systems.

 Let AI write how.

 LogicScript sits between plain English (too vague) and production code (too specific).
-Describe your system's logic once — any AI turns it into TypeScript, Python, SQL, Java, Rust, C++ -- or whatever language!
+Describe your system's logic once — any AI turns it into TypeScript, Python, SQL, Java, Rust, C++ — or whatever!.

 logicscript prompt